 Using Canvas in the Social Studies Classroom Resources

 Scroll down the page to the links section to access the resources shared at the September 6 professional development about using Canvas in the Social Studies classroom.
-If you have questions please email or call Judy, Katherine, or Dean.
+If you have questions please email or call Katherine, Dean, or Kristin.

-Click on the link below (scroll down the page to the links section) to access the resources shared at the August 22nd professional development.
-If you have questions please email or call Judy, Katherine, or Dean.
+Click on the link below (scroll down the page to the links section) to access the resources shared at the 2019 professional development.
+If you have questions please email or call Katherine, Dean, or Kristin.